 Through the main study informed consent procedures, all participants will be asked for consent to be invited to take part in interviews.
 A sub-sample of participants will subsequently be invited to take part in two semi-structured 1-hour telephone interviews.
-CTRU will send the invitations to patients who will be asked to reply to the qualitative researcher who will be responsible for obtaining informed consent before conducting the interviews.
+CTRU will send the invitations to patients who will be asked to reply to the qualitative researcher.
+The qualitative researcher will be responsible for obtaining informed consent before conducting the interviews.
 Each participant in this qualitative study will be interviewed twice.
-Interviews will be audio-recorded with consent and field notes made to capture the interviewer's impressions and reflections, and any aspects not captured by the audio-recorder.
-At the end of the interview participants will be thanked and debriefed.
+Interviews will be audio-recorded with consent and field notes made to capture the interviewer's impressions and reflections, and any aspects not captured by the audiorecorder.
+At the end of the interview, participants will be thanked and debriefed.

-IRAS - 252282 ATLANTIS Protocol V0.11 31/01/2019 Page 42 of 72 --------------- ------------------------------------ ---------------
+IRAS - 252282 ATLANTIS Protocol V2.0 08 October 2019 Page 43 of 74 --------------- -- ---------------

 Approximately 20 participants will be interviewed from each arm of the trial (i.e. 10%), with the final sample size dependent on saturation and when we achieve a rigorous, credible analysis in relation to our aims.
 The majority of the interviews will be conducted at approximately 6 and 12 months post-randomisation.
-Approximately five participants per arm will be interviewed during the internal pilot phase of the trial (between 2 and 6 months) to explore recruitment and inform the main trial
+Approximately five participants per arm will be interviewed during the internal pilot phase of the trial (between 2 and 6 months) to explore recruitment and inform the main trial.